Astranag/WebAppHoriseon2.1/README.md

 ## License

-Please refer to the LICENSE in the repo.
+Please take a look at the LICENSE in the repo.